Ethiopia Guji

 This coffee is fruity (think peach, nectarine) and bright with a rich, syrupy body.

-Costa Rica Hacienda Miramonte – Grand Reserve (Honey)
+Costa Rica Hacienda Miramonte Natural

 We are excited to introduce a single-estate honey process coffee from Costa Rica’s Hacienda Miramonte.
 Reserved exclusively for Zingerman’s Coffee Company, this lot is the result of many years of collaboration between Zingerman’s Coffee Company and the farm.
 Managing Partner Steve Mangigian works closely with the folks at the farm to bring this coffee to market and oversees processing, milling, and final sorting.